Querkles – Great Mindfulness Activity

 There is a whole range of these books by Thomas Pavitte and many of them are available from Amazon.

 I chose ‘Amazing Querkles and Dot-to-Dots.
-As the name suggest the book contains Querkles and dot-to-dot puzzles.
+As the name suggests the book contains Querkles and dot-to-dot puzzles.

 There are instructions in the front of the book but Querkles are very straightforward.
 I selected one and chose my five colours I needed.
 I used Sharpies as I find them easy to use and vibrant.
 There are pictures in the back of the book showing you the completed pictures if you prefer to know what you are producing.
 However, you can just start and see what appears!